fly-apps/fly-etcd/README.md

 ### Replacing Members

-In the event you need to replace a member, it's better to add the new member first before removing an old one.

-> **Note:** This is not always possible given the number of unique zones within some regions.

 1. **Identify the Member `id` and `name` of the member you want to remove.**

    SSH into one of the member machines and use these helper commands: